 Author Appeal: At the least, the author is fond of multi-armed people/extra independently-minded body parts in general (see the Cerberus girl and Katt O'Nine Tails), as well as the Most Common Superpower (up to Gag Boobs levels, with a slice of BBW on the side).

-Although she's ecstatic about it, Evil Spinnerette's transformation into a Drider is disturbing, as her new parts burst through her flesh, and her human legs tear off.
+Although she's ecstatic about it, Evil Spinnerette's transformation into a Drider is disturbing, as her new parts burst through her flesh, and her human legs tear off — Heather, watching, feels like she's going to throw up.
 By Issue Seven, she claims to bitterly regret her transformationin order to trick Heather into assisting with a new dark ritual to transform her henchmen into driders as well.

-In Issue 12 after getting hit by a ray from the Genetic Infusion Chamber, Heather's powers and body go unstable and she begins to rapidly sprout even more arms.
+In Issue 12 after getting hit a second time by the Genetic Infusion Chamber, Heather's powers and body go unstable and she begins to rapidly sprout even more arms.

 Body Language: Heather can and does display multiple entries from the Body Language Index simultaneously.
 It helps that she has 3 sets of arms to work with.